florianpasteur/github-action-slack-notify-curl/README.md

 ## Setup

 1. Create a [custom slack app](https://api.slack.com/apps?new_app=1) and enable its webhooks.
 2. Add the webhook url as a Github secret.
-Examples below assume it's named `SLACK_WEBHOOK`.
+Examples below assume it's named `SLACK_TOKEN`.
 3. Incorporate the example below into your repo's `.github/workflows/` directory.

 ## Example Usage